 On the Ferries

-Jillian Burcher recalls commuting by ferry in this “As I Remember” story from Radio New Zealand National’s Sounds Historical programme with the late Jim Sullivan.
+Jillian Burcher recalls commuting by ferry in this “As I Remember” story from Radio New Zealand National’s Sounds Historical programme which used to be produced and presented on Sunday evenings by Jim Sullivan.

 For those of us who lived on Auckland’s North Shore, the ferries were a way of life.
 The only other way to the city was the long drive around the top of the harbour through Albany and Whenuapai.
 The service we used in the 1950s when we lived on the farm at Chivalry Road was the one from Bayswater.
 Later, when I lived in Takapuna and started work in the City, I travelled through Devonport.